-If the XLSTART directory is on a network, you may not have permission to save files.
-Instead, you can create a startup directory on your own system with any name you want and store the book.xltx file in this new alternate startup directory.
+On some networks with a lot of security restrictions, you may not have access to the XLSTART directory, or you may not have permission to save files.
+Instead, create a startup directory on your own system with any name you want and store the book.xltx file in this new alternate startup directory.
 The directory name you choose doesn’t matter, but you will need to tell Excel where it is.

 To save your default workbook in an alternate directory: